Today SnapLogic announced SnapReduce 2.0, which aims to make big data elastic.

 Although Hadoop promises tremendous value in terms of insights into previously unharvested business data, not all organizations have been able to get to the promised land because:

 Most customers are unable to access and incorporate all the data they need for comprehensive analytical insights.
-With Hadoop?s massively parallel processing capabilities, the more data you incorporate, the smarter your algorithms and the better your insights.
+With Hadoop’s massively parallel processing capabilities, the more data you incorporate, the smarter your algorithms and the better your insights.
 Developer tools like Sqoop are difficult to use and can become very cumbersome to maintain with little re-use.
-Also, these tools are good at funneling data from on-premises systems, but getting data from cloud applications and sources such as Salesforce, Workday, as well as custom applications running on public clouds as Amazon Web Services (AWS) and Microsoft Azure.
+Also, these tools are good at funneling data from on-premises systems but getting data from cloud applications and sources such as Salesforce, and Workday, as well as custom applications running on public clouds such as Amazon Web Services (AWS) and Microsoft Azure.

 Elastic Scale: Users can run their elastic integrations at Hadoop scale by running SnapLogic integrations natively on Hadoop as YARN-managed resources.
 This is possible because of SnapLogic’s Software-defined Integration architecture where the data planes are purely executors of instructions dispatched from the control plane.
 These data planes, called Snaplexes, can run on any platform that supports Java, of which Hadoop is one.

 Richer Data in Hadoop: Beyond basic data integration, data scientists can also incorporate data from over 160 data sources, both on-premises and in the cloud, without any coding.
-SnapLogic?s rich drag-and-drop user interface requires no specialized integration skills for the data scientists.
-Additionally, SnapLogic’s schemaless integration pipelines (weakly-typed vs strongly-typed) become highly resilient and re-usable in the world of big data.
+SnapLogic’s rich drag-and-drop user interface requires no specialized integration skills for data scientists.
+Additionally, SnapLogic’s schemaless integration pipelines (weakly-typed vs strongly-typed) become highly resilient and reusable in the world of big data.

 Here’s what our partner Cloudera had to say about today’s announcement: